cmudig/counterpoint/docs/_pages/01-quickstart.md

 This example will walk you through creating a simple rendering of some circles that move across the screen when you click.

-The first step to use Canvas Animation is to set up an HTML5 Canvas element.
+The first step to use Counterpoint is to set up an HTML5 Canvas element.
 We'll place the canvas in our HTML and give it an id:

 ```html